 - E.g. parents/guardians not using devices during mealtimes, respectful online communication

-Role modelling respectful conversations -
+Role modelling respectful conversations.

-- Parents are in the best position to role model these skills through daily interactions with your child. - Listen to understand, instead of listening to give advice and offer solutions.
+- You are in the best position to role model these skills through daily interactions with your child. - Listen to understand first, instead of jumping straight into giving advice and solutions.

 Real Connections